-Jokic, Nuggets hold off Hornets 117-112 to snap 2-game slide
+Nuggets beat Hornets, secure home-court advantage in Round 1

 TIP-INS

-Nuggets: Were outrebounded by the smaller Hornets 49-38.
+Nuggets: Aaron Gordon had 17 points. … Were outrebounded by the smaller Hornets 49-38.

-Hornets: Miles Bridges (healthy and safety protocols), Gordon Hayward (right foot sprain) and Cody Martin (left ankle sprain) remained out.
+Hornets: Gordon Hayward (right foot sprain) and Cody Martin (left ankle sprain) remained out. ..
+P.J.
+Washington had another quiet double-double with 13 points and 11 rebounds.

 BORREGO BOUNCED

-Hornets coach James Borrego was ejected for the first time in his career after disputing a call.
+Borrego was ejected for the first time in his NBA coaching career after disputing a call.
 It happened when LaMelo Ball’s pass hit teammate Jalen McDaniels in the face and then sailed out of bounds.
 Officials initially ruled the ball went off a Nuggets player, but then quickly changed the call.

 Borrego walked on the court and said something to the official and was assessed two technical fouls and then tossed from the game.